Noam-Diamant/FVS/README.md

 ### Report&Appendices

-This folder contains the assignment and the summary report we wrote, as well as the nuXmv software, as well as the functional demonstration of the transition relations of the model as detailed in the first part of the report.
+This folder contains the assignment and the summary report we wrote.
+In addition it includes the nuXmv software, and the functional demonstration of the transition relations of the model as explained in the first part of the report.

 ### outputFiles